ipfs/team-mgmt/meeting-notes/2019/Q1/2019-03-11--ipfs-weekly-call.md

     -   Uses a fork of IPFS network

-        -   Extends achingtime from 1 day to 1 week for offline support, etc.
+        -   Extends caching time from 1 day to 1 week for offline support, etc.

     -   Custom indexers built to crawl the network and provide search/caching